Protected Grounds In Ontario

-The idea of protected grounds comes from Ontario’s Human Rights Code, which was enacted in 1962.
-It was the first Human Rights Code to be enacted in Canada at the time.
+The term ‘protected ground’ is occasionally used in discussions related to human rights.
+The concept of protected grounds originates from Ontario’s Human Rights Code (the Code), which was established in 1962.
+At that time, it was the first Human Rights Code to be enacted in Canada.

 What is a Protected Ground?